-If you’re planning a trip to Machu Picchu in South America and would like an action-filled adventure including hiking and a variety of other activities, then look no further than the Inca Jungle Trek.
+If you’re planning a hike to Machu Picchu in one of South America's most beautiful mountain ranges and would like an action-filled adventure including hiking and a variety of other activities, then look no further than the Inca Jungle Trek.

 This trek includes downhill mountain biking, rapid river rafting, a trek through the jungle (of course), the option of zip-lining and finally a culture-packed visit to Machu Picchu.

 Inca Jungle Trail Overview